meredithcoyne/advance_portfolio/README.md

 * Website has navigation that directs you to About Me section, Contacts, and projects I have created.
 * Resume navigation link sends you to a new tab with a pdf copy of my resume,.
 * Work section has image links that send you to the deployed sites of the projects.
+* Page resizes for a tablet and mobile view using Media Queries.

 ## Demo